WinetraubLab/OCT2Hist-ModelInference/README.md

 # Quick start
 If you quickly want to get up and running with the Machine Learning part then:
-- Do a git clone of the repo: https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix there you'll find useful resources and everything you need to get started.
+- Do a git clone of the repo: https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix <br>
+there you'll find useful resources and everything you need to get started.

 # Prerequisites